vaiorabbit/ruby-opengl/README.md

 ### Improved efficiency

-All redundant `nil` checks done on every API calls are removed in verion 2:
+All redundant `nil` checks done on every API calls are removed in version 2:

 ```ruby
 # opengl-bindings1